stephengold/Minie/README.md

  4. Click on the "Compile" tab.
  5. Add the `jme3-utilities-heart` class jar:
     + Click on the "Add JAR/Folder" button.
-    + Navigate to the "jme3-utilities" project folder.
-    + Open the "heart" sub-project folder.
-    + Navigate to the "build/libs" folder.
+    + Navigate to the download folder.
     + Select the "jme3-utilities-heart-4.3.0for32.jar" file.
     + Click on the "Open" button.
  6. (optional) Add jars for javadoc and sources: